DRIVING CHANGE IN JAPAN THROUGH CONSTRUCTIVE ENGAGEMENT SINCE 2012.

 Kenji holds an MBA in Finance and Strategy from Simon Graduate School, University of Rochester, NY.

-Founder Partner GO and Chairman of Investment Council for TMAM-GO JEF
+Deputy Chairman & Founder Partner GO and Chairman of Investment Council for TMAM-GO JEF

-Steve is a Founder Partner of GO and Chairman of the Investment Council for the TMAM-GO Japanese Engagement Funds.
+Steve is Deputy Chairman and a Founder Partner of GO as well as being Chairman of the Investment Council for the TMAM-GO Japanese Engagement Funds.
 Since co-founding GO with Peter Butler in 2004 Steve has held a number of key executive roles within GO, including Chairman of the Investment Committee managing the GO European Focus Funds between 2009 and 2016 and CEO/Managing Partner from 2014 to 2017, overseeing all aspects of GO’s operations.
 Prior to co-founding GO Steve had co-founded the Hermes Focus Fund business (also with Peter Butler) in 1998 and was the senior investment executive in developing that pan-European engagement fund business until leaving to set up GO in 2004.
 In his earlier career at Hermes Steve had managed both long-short and conventional long only equity portfolios.
 He brings over 30 years of investment management experience, including the last 20 years in concentrated engagement funds at both Hermes and GO.

 Steve has a BA(hons) in Economics from Leeds University.